Billing for pap smears in a physician practice can be confusing for clinicians.

 - Anus and perineum

-There is no code for performing the breast exam alone on a Medicare patient who does not need the remainder of the screening exam elements.
+There is no code for performing the breast exam alone on a Medicare patient who does not need the other screening exam elements.

 Summary of pap smear billing guidelines

-- If using CPT® preventive medicine services, and also performing a screening pap smear report a code in 99381-99397 series and Q0091.
+- If a clinician is reporting CPT® preventive medicine services, and also performing a screening pap smear report a code in 99381-99397 series and Q0091.

-- If using E/M codes for a symptom or condition and practitioner also obtains a pap smear report only the E/M service.
-Do not report Q0091 because it is for obtaining a screening test.
+- If reporting an E/M code for a symptom or condition and the practitioner also obtains a pap smear, report only the E/M service.
+Do not report Q0091 because it is used only for obtaining a screening test.
+Also report add on code +99459

-- Use G0101 and Q0091 for Medicare patients receiving a screening pelvic and breast exam and having a screening pap smear.
+- Use G0101 and Q0091 for Medicare patients receiving a screening pelvic and breast exam and also a screening pap smear.
 There are frequency limits for this service.

 Want unlimited access to CodingIntel's online library?